tetra-code/cse_y2_notes/Q1/BDP/week6.md

 Before action, we create a pipeline.
 With action, we actually perform the computation (lazy)

-In Scala, lists are eager but in RDD is lazy by default:
+In Scala, lists are eager but in RDD lists are lazy by default:
 ```
 // This just sets up the pipeline
 val result = rdd